Mariupol theatre airstrike

 On 16 March 2022, during the Russian invasion of Ukraine, the Russian Armed Forces bombed the Donetsk Academic Regional Drama Theatre in Mariupol, Ukraine.
 It was used as an air raid shelter during the siege of Mariupol, sheltering a large number of civilians.
-Estimates of civilian deaths vary, ranging from at least a dozen (Amnesty International) to 600 (Associated Press).
+The estimations of the number of deaths that occurred due to the bombing have varied, from at least 12 and "likely many more" (Amnesty International) to as many as 600 (Associated Press).

-Ukraine accused the Russian Armed Forces of deliberately bombing the theatre while it was sheltering civilians.
-Russia denied the allegations and instead accused the Azov Battalion of blowing up the building.
+The Ukrainian government accused the Russian Armed Forces of deliberately bombing the theatre while it was sheltering civilians.
+Russia denied the allegations.
 The Russian claim has been refuted by independent investigations.

-The theatre is among the many Ukrainian heritage and cultural sites destroyed during the invasion.
-The attack was classified as a war crime by the Organization for Security and Co-operation in Europe and Amnesty International.
+The theatre is among the Ukrainian heritage and cultural sites destroyed during the invasion.
+The attack has been classified as a war crime by both the Organization for Security and Co-operation in Europe and Amnesty International.

 Background

-On 24 February, the Russian Armed Forces, working together with pro-Russian militias, besieged the port city of Mariupol, leading to heavy casualties.
-Supplies–such as food, gas, and electricity–were cut off.
-By 17 March, the mayor of Mariupol, Sergiy Orlov, estimated that 80–90% of the city had been destroyed due to shelling.
+On 24 February 2022, the Russian Armed Forces, working together with pro-Russian militias, besieged the port city of Mariupol, leading to heavy casualties.
+Supplies such as food, gas, and electricity were cut off during the siege.
+By 17 March, the mayor of Mariupol, Serhiy Orlov, estimated that 80–90 percent of the city had been destroyed due to shelling.